metaleap/zentient/zdbg-vsc/proto/readme.md

 	Body struct {

+		// The new value of the variable.
+		Value string `json:"value"`

+		// The type of the new value.
+Typically shown in the UI when hovering over the value.
+		Type string `json:"type,omitempty"`

 		// If variablesReference is > 0, the new value is structured and its children can be retrieved by passing variablesReference to the VariablesRequest.
 		VariablesReference int64 `json:"variablesReference,omitempty"`